-Class visits to places of cultural or educational significance enhance the lessons of the classroom.
-Field trips (virtual or in person) are planned by teachers and approved by the school administration with educational purposes as the primary objective and in light of financial considerations.
+Field trips are privileges planned by teachers and approved by the school administration with educational purposes as the primary objective and in light of financial considerations.

 Field trips are considered an extension of the school day and the code of conduct will apply.